TAKING YOUR MENTAL HEALTH TO HEART

 Keep on communicating!

-NEED TO TALK ABOUT HOW YOU FEEL?
+NEED TO TALK ABOUT WHAT YOU'RE GOING THROUGH?

-Speak with a Tel-Jeunes worker: it’s anonymous, free and accessible 24/7
+Talk to a Tel-Jeunes worker: it’s anonymous, free, and available 24/7